 If you need to upload a file to the VM or download a file from the VM, you can do so through the drive functionality of Crownlabs.
-You have 1GB of drive space which can be accessed
+You have 1 GB of drive space, which can be accessed:

-- From the VM: by opening the file manager and selecting the "MyDrive" device - From the Crownlabs UI: by selecting the "Drive" tab at the top of the UI
+- From the VM: by opening the file manager and selecting the "MyDrive" device. - From the Crownlabs UI: by selecting the "Drive" tab at the top of the UI.

-The files you upload to the drive will be available from within the VM and viceversa.
-The files you upload to such drive are the only ones which will be stored persistently.
-Instead, all the files you create and modify within the VM in any other location will be deleted once you delete the VM.
+The files you upload to the drive will be available from within the VM and vice versa.
+The files you upload to this drive are the only ones that will be stored persistently.
+In contrast, all the files you create and modify within the VM in any other location will be deleted once you delete the VM.